-Subsequently, Abrikosov has theoretically analyzed the type-II superconductors in more detail using the Ginzburg-Landau theory and found that, in a magnetic field, they can assume a new state, in which the superconductor is intersected by a regular lattice consisting of individual "magnetic flux quanta".
-The famous Abrikosov flux-line lattice had been discovered.
-The state of the superconductor containing the flux-line lattice is referred to as the mixed state (Fig. 8.9).
-Associated with each magnetic flux line, a spatially confined, local magnetic field passes like a thread through the superconductor.
+with each magnetic flux line, a spatially confined, local magnetic field passes like a thread through the superconductor.
 This spatially highly confined magnetic field is generated, as in a magnetic coil, by superconducting circular currents flowing around the thread of the local magnetic field.
 We will return to this magnetic flux line further below.
 Abrikosov completed this work in the year 1953.
 However, the proposed ideas were so novel that they were not accepted by Lew Dawidowitsch Landau, who was Abrikosov's thesis advisor.
-However, 2 years later, similar issues appeared in the turbulent flow of superfluid helium at low temperatures.
-In this case the circulation of the flow is also subject to quantum conditions similar to those of the circular supercurrents associated with the magnetic flux quanta.
+However, two years later, similar issues appeared in the turbulent flow of superfluid helium at low temperatures.
+In this case the circular supercurrents associated with the magnetic flux quanta.
 Only after the American Richard Phillips Feynman had theoretically discussed quantized vortex lines in rotating superfluid helium in this context, was Landau satisfied.
 In this way it happened that Abrikosov's paper was published only in 1957.